scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Introduction

 The Introduction section presents a very compact overview of the current Internet's most salient problems and shortcomings, which together are the reason for developing SCION: To address these issues in order to make the Internet more secure, reliable, transparent, and efficient.
+The Introduction section then continues with a short description of SCION's network structure and naming.

 The sections after the Introduction provide further insight into SCION's main concepts and features.
 The document concludes with some concrete case studies where SCION has been applied successfully.

-## Why SCION - Internet's Issues
+## Why SCION - Internet's Issues {#why}

 ### Issues with IP and BGP

-IP and BGP effectively define today’s Internet architecture.
-These protocols have remained virtually unchanged since the standardization of IPv6 {{RFC8200}} and BGP-4 {{RFC4271}}.
-However, as the Internet continued to expand and needed to accommodate new uses, numerous issues came to light.
+IP and BGP, the two protocols that define today’s Internet architecture, have remained virtually unchanged since the standardization of IPv6 {{RFC8200}} and BGP-4 {{RFC4271}}.
+But the Internet has never stopped to expand and continually needs to accommodate new uses.
+This has brought numerous issues to light.
 The following sections list these issues.

 #### Internet Protocol